 - Have completed an approved Texas Success Initiative (TSI) assessment or hold a TSI exemption based on ACT, SAT, or TAKS scores;

 - Present a letter of recommendation from the high school principal; and

 - Are approved by the Executive Director of Recruitment and Admissions.

-High school seniors admitted under this program may enroll in a maximum of one class per semester and must be advised by the Islander Transition Center.
+High school seniors admitted under this program may enroll in a maximum of one class per semester and must be advised by the Department of Undergraduate Studies.
 The Executive Director of Recruitment and Admissions may make exceptions and permit a student to take more than one class.
 Factors for such exceptions include academic preparation as demonstrated by the student’s rank in class, the program of study taken in high school, the number of courses needed to complete high school requirements, and scores on the ACT or SAT.